Frequently Asked Questions from Majors & Prospective Majors in Biology & Related Fields Last update 08/23/2020

 Q1: I am a student in SEAS or CC.
-I need to take Biology C2005 or C2006 but it conflicts with another class I need (or want) to take.
+I need to take Biology UN2005 or UN2006 but it conflicts with another class I need (or want) to take.
 What can I do?
 Answer

 Q2: I took AP calculus in high school.
 How much math do I need to take to complete the biology major?
 Answer

 Q3: I want to work in a research laboratory.
 How do I get started?
-See the section titled "Undergraduate Research" on the Biology Undergraduate Page or go directly to "Undergraduate Research."
+See the section titled "Undergraduate Research" on the Undergraduate program of the Biology Department Web Site or go directly to "Undergraduate Research."

 Q4: I declared my major with GS or my CC class center, but I'm not sure who my advisor is, or how to plan my program.
 What should I do?
-Ans: Look at the Biology Undergraduate Page.
-There are links there to advisors (names, hours, e-mail addresses), major requirements, etc.
+Ans: Look at the Undergraduate program Page of the Biology Department Web Site.
+There are links there to advisors (names, hours, e-mail addresses), major requirements, etc. Note: Even if you have NOT yet declared your major, you may consult an advisor in the bio dept!!!
+See Q5.

 Q6: How can I get (or apply for) honors in biological sciences at graduation?
 See Honors

-undergraduate intro bio class) or F2401 (the post bac intro bio class)?
+undergraduate intro bio class) or UN2401 (the GS/post bac intro bio class)?

 Q8: What is the best way to find out which biology courses are offered in the upcoming term(s)?
-Go to Courses.
+Go to Courses and also see Course Updates for 2020.

 For additional questions often asked by First Year Students, see FAQ's for First Year Students.